 “Healthcare access, delivery, and reimbursement are rapidly changing and collectively represent both our greatest challenge and greatest opportunity to improve people’s health.”

 Peter van Oppen, Board Treasurer

 Peter has a wealth of business acumen and investment savvy from nearly 40 years of experience.
 He is a partner at Trilogy Partnership, a venture capital and private investment firm in Bellevue, Washington.
-Previously, he was chairman and CEO of Advanced Digital Information Corporation (ADIC) and its predecessor companies.
+Previously, he was chairman and CEO of Advanced Digital Information Corporation (ADIC) and its predecessor companies for nearly 20 years.
 Prior to that, he worked in medical electronics and as a consultant at Price Waterhouse LLP and Bain & Company in New York, Boston, and London.

-Peter serves as board chair of Impinj, Inc., as a director of Level 3 Communications, Inc., and on the boards of several private companies.
-He is also chair of the finance and audit committee of UW Medicine.
-He previously served on the boards of ADIC, Western Wireless, Isilon Systems, and the Basketball Club of Seattle (Sonics).
-He was chair of the board of trustees of Whitman College and an advisory board member and director of the Seattle Branch of the Federal Reserve Bank of San Francisco.
+Peter serves as board chair of Impinj, Inc. and on the boards of several private companies.
+He was previously on the boards of Level 3 Communications, Inc., ADIC, Western Wireless, Isilon Systems, and the Basketball Club of Seattle (Sonics).
+He was chair of the finance and audit committee of UW Medicine, chair of the board of trustees of Whitman College, and an advisory board member and director of the Seattle Branch of the Federal Reserve Bank of San Francisco.
 Peter holds a BA in political science from Whitman College and an MBA from Harvard University, where he was a Baker Scholar.

 “I am intrigued by the advocacy and policy possibilities with Group Health Foundation to dramatically improve health equity.”